-I want to break free, by Queen
+I want to break free, Queen

 The living room is the centre of the home.
 Here I leave the chair and sit on the sofa, watch television, and listen to music.
-I don't spend much time here during the day.
+I am not much here during the day.
 When I am not working as a substitute receptionist at the Statistic Office of Iceland, I am doing voluntary work or attending a sports event.
 I am a passionate handball fan, and my team is FH.
 I attend handball games in winter and football in summer.
 I shout a lot at the judge and am very opinionated when it comes to interpreting rules.
-I have not found a particular sport for myself like Kristján, who bowls and plays boccia, but I take being a fan really seriously.
+I have not found a particular sport for my self like Kristján, who bowls and plays boccia, but I take being a fan really seriously.
 In the phonebook I am titled Björk Sigurðardóttir FH member.